smorrrs/Speedrun-Resources/autosplitter_guide.md

 # Sharing Your Autosplitter
+1. [Create](https://github.com/new) a GitHub repository.
+Add a **Creative Commons Zero v1.0 Universal** license during creation, or you can add it later.
+2. Upload your splitter file to this repository.
-You can add a link to your autosplitter file to LiveSplit's list of autosplitter files, allowing people to access your autosplitter through LiveSplit itself.
+3. Add a link to your splitter file in LiveSplit's official list, allowing people to access your autosplitter through LiveSplit itself.
 See the **Adding an Auto Splitter** section of [this page](https://github.com/LiveSplit/LiveSplit.AutoSplitters#adding-an-auto-splitter).

 After an autosplitter link is merged into the central repository, it should become available when you choose its associated game in LiveSplit.